NidhishShah10/Rebel-Alliance-Galactic-Revolt/README.md

 ## Features

-Classic gaming Experience: Play games that are inspired of classic arcade shooters from the past.
+• Classic gaming Experience: Play games that are inspired of classic arcade shooters from the past.

-Amazing Graphics: Witness vivid, retro-styled visuals that breathe life into the  outer space combat.
+• Amazing Graphics: Witness vivid, retro-styled visuals that breathe life into the  outer space combat.

-Tough Rivals: Take on opponents that are harder to because of their quicker wingspans and more complex attacking patterns.
+• Tough Rivals: Take on opponents that are harder to because of their quicker wingspans and more complex attacking patterns.

-Power-Ups: Gather a variety of power-ups to improve your shooting and defense skills.
+• Power-Ups: Gather a variety of power-ups to improve your shooting and defense skills.

 ## Development Team

-Nidhish Shah
+•	Nidhish Shah - Developer

-Chase Brown
+•	Chase Brown - Developer

-Mark Georgi
+•	Rachel Michil - Developer

-Ronel Kakos
+•	Mark Georgi - Developer

-Lucas Hermiz
+•	Ronel Kakos - Developer

-Rachel Michil
+•	Lucas Hermiz - Testing Engineer